PYTHON

 Inheritance for Code Reuse

-Classes allow for inheritance, allowing new classes to extend existing classes.
-This promotes code reuse and reduces unnecessary repetition.
-Inheritance helps you build a hierarchy of classes that share common functionality while allowing for specialized behavior in subclasses.
+You can also create new classes to extend existing classes, reusing code and reducing unnecessary repetition.
+Inheritance helps you build a hierarchy of classes that share some functionality while allowing for specialized behavior in subclasses.
+Using inheritance, the derived class (e.g., ElectricCar) inherits attributes and methods from a parent class (e.g., Car).

 class ElectricCar(Car):